-You'll find this label on the bottom of your spare tire cover.
+You'll find this label on the inside of your trunk lid.
 It's very helpful if you ever need to order parts.
 On this label is:

 - your VIN,

 - the model designation,

 - paint information and

 - a list of all production options and special equipment.